dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-3.0/breaking-changes.md

 **Mitigations**

-The pre-3.0 behavior can be restored through configuration of the property access mode in the modelBuilder fluent API.
+The pre-3.0 behavior can be restored through configuration of the property access mode on `ModelBuilder`.
 For example:

 ```C#